cjohansson/emacs-phps-mode/README.md

 * Tested using unit tests and integration tests
 * Continuous integration tests using Travis
 * Included in GNU ELPA package archive
+* A interactive function that can be used interactively to format buffers `(phps-mode-format-buffer)`

 ## Keymap